Cooler weather is on the way, which means it's time to consider how and when to plant tulip bulbs – one of the best spring flowers out there.

-From rippled raspberry pink to burnished orange or rich plum, tulips come in a vast array of colours and shapes.
-With a little know-how, they are inexpensive and easy to grow from bulbs, and they can transform a spring garden from drab to dramatic.
+From rippled raspberry pink to burnished orange or rich plum, tulips come in a vast array of colors and shapes.
+With a little know-how, they are inexpensive and easy to grow, and they can transform a spring garden from drab to dramatic.
 The only problem will be choosing which ones you like best, as there are over 3,000 registered varieties!

-Gardening expert Monty Don advises that he considers November as the ideal tulip-planting time, saying: 'This is, to my mind, the most important and best job of the month.
-It is actually something that can be done at any time between now and Christmas although the earlier they get into the ground the earlier they will flower.'
+Gardening expert Monty Don (opens in new tab) considers November as the ideal tulip-planting time, saying: 'This is, to my mind, the most important and best job of the month.
+It is actually something that can be done at any time between now and Christmas, although the earlier they get into the ground the earlier they will flower.'